google/go-structeditor/README.md

     * The UI is not reloaded upon change
     * Boolean data types are exposed as string fields, not dropdowns or checkboxes
     * Newline and comma misplacement
-* Structure cannot be modified (slices cannot have elements added / removed;
+* Pointers cannot be cleared
-  pointers cannot be cleared)
 * Extremely large structs can bog down the UI

 ## Security Notice